Are These 3 Traits Helping or Hurting You at Work?

-Clear boundaries are not set.
+- Clear boundaries are not set.
 You don’t listen carefully to your inner voice in dealing with others.

-You’ve taken on too much.
+- You’ve taken on too much.
 Do you keep getting surprised when you’re the one still at it, at 10 pm, and they’ve all gone home?
 If you are making assumptions about others, they are probably making assumptions about you — “She’ll take care of it, she always does.”

 How Nurturing Can Work For You

-Set clear expectations and communicate early and often.
-That means company meetings, one-on-one chats, setting the tone for what you want to happen.
+- Set clear expectations and communicate early and often.
+That means company meetings, one-on-one chats, and setting the tone for what you want to happen.
 Discuss with your team what you see needs to be done.
 Ask them where they see themselves, now and in the future, and then make sure that they understand what is expected of them.

-Expect more and show that you are confident in them!
+- Expect more and show that you are confident in them!
 Surprisingly, when you expect more of them, they expect more of themselves.
 This cuts down on negative employee behavior like gossiping and back-stabbing, taking things from the office, and most surprising: when people love their jobs, they tend to stay with you, even if others offer them more money!

 When Loyalty Does Not Work

-Customers or clients can be taken for granted because you stop reading the signs.
+- Customers or clients can be taken for granted because you stop reading the signs.
 You may assume that they will stay with you.
 If you pay close attention, you may see that they are shopping around for better deals, or they may not even have the same loyalty for you.

-You are taken for granted.
-Are the extra things you are being asked to do are necessary to keep customers or clients happy?
+- You are taken for granted.
+Are the extra things you are being asked to do necessary to keep customers or clients happy?
 Or are you leaving your own needs out of the picture?

-You may have allegiance to certain suppliers and not question whether that loyalty is well-founded.
+- You may have allegiance to certain suppliers and not question whether that loyalty is well-founded.
 Are they still giving you the best prices?
 Or are you over-spending and under-receiving?
 Are you truly being taken care of in a way that truly works for you and your business?

-Listen to your employees.
-They often have insights or observed things, either in the industry or when working with customers, clients or suppliers that you may not be aware of.
+- Listen to your employees.
+They often have insights or observed things, either in the industry or when working with customers, clients, or suppliers, that you may not be aware of.